mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 After I had this framework setup I decided to test its reliability.
 I ran my models once again and had the systematics manager classify each tree's final phylogenetic diversity after each set of generations.
 I used the file containing percentiles for the tree that used mutations but had no pressure for diversity.

 When I used this process on the tree with mutations but with no pressure for diversity, I would expect to see values in the 50th percentile range.
-However, if repeated for the tree with a pressure for diversity, I would then expect values near the 100th percentile.
+However, if repeated for the tree with a pressure for diversity, I would then expect to see values significantly higher than the 50th percentile.

 ## **Results**